PranavMasekar/HashNode-Blogs/Flutter Blog Writing Style Guide.md

 }
 ```

-Explanation:
+What's happening here:
-- Base event uses Equatable to simplify equality.
+- Base event uses Equatable to simplify equality (no more manual comparison!)
-- `LoginEvent` carries the credentials that the bloc will handle.
+- `LoginEvent` carries the credentials that the bloc will handle
+- Pretty straightforward, right?
 ```

 #### Wrap-up